richardschoen/NodeOni/README.md

 **PRTSTDOUT** - Print STDOUT to a spool file.
 Use this if you want a spool file of the log output.

 **DLTSTDOUT** - This option insures that the STDOUT IFS temp files get cleaned up after processing.
 All IFS log files get created in the /tmp/mono directory.

+helloword.py sample Python script to echo parms and test PYRUN if you need one Enter the following statements into a Python file in the IFS.
+Name it helloworld.py

+#Hello World hello.js script to echo hello

+// Console will print the message
+console.log('Hello World');
+console.log('From Node.JS');